-Any queries about the completion of the Pillar 3 returns should be directed by e-mail to Central Finance at Lloyds-SolvencyReturns@lloyds.com.
+Any queries about the completion of the QAD return should be directed by e-mail to Central Finance at Lloyds-SolvencyReturns@lloyds.com.
 All queries will be responded to by the end of the following working day.
 Please contact Rizwan Kermali (rizwan.kermali@lloyds.com) via email if a response remains outstanding at that time.

 Please include the relevant form number(s) and a reference to the issue raised in the email header.

-The key contacts within the Corporation of Lloyd’s in relation to the Pillar 3 returns are:
+The key contacts within the Corporation of Lloyd’s in relation to the QAD return are: